Child arrangement order solicitors

 If you need support to agree child arrangements with your ex-partner please talk to us.
 We have extensive experience in helping parents negotiate arrangements that are in the best interests of their children.
 Should you need to apply to court for a child arrangements order, we will support and guide you throughout the process.

-Child arrangements FAQs
+Child Arrangement Orders FAQs

 Anyone with parental responsibility for a child can apply for a child arrangements order.
 All birth mothers have parental responsibility and so do fathers who were married to their child’s mother when the child was born.
 Unmarried fathers have parental responsibility if they are named on their child’s birth certificate.